 ]

 Among these solutions, Hadoop stands out as the leading framework that supports both operational and analytical technologies.
 As an open-source platform, Hadoop can scale from a single server to thousands of machines and provides distributed computing through simple programming.
-In our next blog post, we will dive deeper into the introduction of Hadoop.

-Big Data engineers face several significant challenges, including:
+Big Data engineers face several significant challenges.